 Spare a thought for your heart.
 It beats away, day and night, without you even noticing it.
 About 115,200 times a day, in fact.
-But there are some surprisingly simple ways you can give this hard-working organ a helping hand, and it all starts with what you eat plays a huge part in this.
+But there are some surprisingly simple ways you can give this hard-working organ a helping hand and what you eat plays a huge part in this.

 Having a good diet can help manage blood pressure and reduce cholesterol - meaning you’ll be less likely to develop coronary heart disease in the future.
 But did you know that some superfoods work even harder when it comes to keeping your heart healthy?